TeodorsLisovenko/lisa-on-microservices/README.md

 ### Nexts steps:

-1. Take "REST endpoint" Microservice A and with the SARL dissect HTTP GET variation into parts for later analysis.
+1.Take "REST endpoint" Microservice A and with the SARL dissect HTTP GET variation into parts for later analysis.

 ```python
 @app.get("/items/{itemId}")